 - 1. Fold back the cover.
 Carefully remove and set aside the filter compartment cover (if applicable). - 2.
-Push the JET button twice to turn the jet pump on in its high speed mode. - 3.
-Carefully measure the recommended amount of chemical and slowly pour it into the filter compartment.
-Use care not to splash chemicals on your hands, in your eyes, on the spa shell surface or on the siding.
+Push the "JETS" button twice (three times for Olympia) to turn the jet pump on high.

-4. Replace the filter compartment cover (if applicable).
-After ten minutes, shut off the jet pump and close and lock the cover to complete the procedure.
+- Carefully measure the recommended amount of chemical and slowly pour it into the filter compartment.
+Use care not to splash chemicals on your hands, in your eyes, on the spa shell surface or on the siding. - 4.
+Replace the filter compartment cover (if applicable).
+After ten minutes, shut off the jet pump(s) and close and lock the cover to complete the procedure.
 Risk of Drowning: Never leave an open spa unattended!

 WARNING: High sanitizer levels can cause discomfort to the user's eyes, lungs and skin.
-Always allow the sanitizer level to fall to the recommeded range before using the spa.
+Always allow the sanitizer level to fall to the recommended range before using the spa.